laurencmendoza/my-closet-tracker/README.md

 ![Add to closet page](https://github.com/laurencmendoza/wear-it-out/assets/137251999/914fd254-c39b-44c8-abab-b9128074abd1)

 #### My Closet Page - list of clothing items
-Click on each item to view the clothing item's details, and view the first image uploaded for the clothing item, or a placeholder based on the item's category if no image is uploaded
+Click on each item to view the clothing item's details, and view the first image uploaded for each clothing item (or a placeholder based on the item's category if no image is uploaded)

 ![My closet page](https://github.com/laurencmendoza/wear-it-out/assets/137251999/ea656ef6-7e5c-4038-9933-748b04ec000e)